PhalanxHead/home-site-hugo/content/posts/flashfiler-data-necromancy/pt4/index.md

 Now just to turn all this into some kind of plaintext.

-There's a few driver options around, but I already have a sample ODBC reader app written, so let's use the free trial of the [ODBC Driver](https://www.nexusdb.com/support/index.php?q=odbctrial).
-Nexus say you can download it from [DevArt](https://www.devart.com/odbc/nexusdb/), and it's a free trial for 30 days.
+There's a few driver options listed in the admin portal, but I already have a sample ODBC reader app written, so let's use the free trial of the [ODBC Driver](https://www.nexusdb.com/support/index.php?q=odbctrial).
+NexusDB say you can download it from [DevArt](https://www.devart.com/odbc/nexusdb/), and it's a free trial for 30 days.
 Oh good, another signing up.

+{{< alert "skull-crossbones" >}}
-Pro tip, they also send a lot of sales emails to your input address.
+Pro tip, they also send a lot of sales emails to the email address you put in here.
+One of them will be an access code, but the rest are assuming you're a Delphi Dev with money.
 Do with this what you will.
+{{< /alert >}}

 Installing the driver we can see it's 64 bit!!
 I can easily add it to the system's ODBC portal: